psfoley/openfl/docs/install.installing.rst

    $ make install

-This should create a Python 3 virtual environment with the required packages (e.g. TensorFlow, PyTorch, nibabel) that are used by the aggregator and the collaborators.
+This should create a Python 3 virtual environment with the required packages (e.g. TensorFlow, PyTorch, OpenCV, nibabel) that are used by the aggregator and the collaborators.
 Note that you can add custom Python packages by editing this section in the Makefile.